wp-plugins/quick-paypal-payments/readme.txt

 Tested up to: 4.0
 Stable tag: trunk

-Zero to PayPal with just one shortcode
+Zero to PayPal with just one shortcode.
+Jam packed with features and options with easy to use custom settings.

 == Description ==